rawles/mode7/README.md

 To do
 -----

-* Double height smoothing doesn't occur in every instance - find out why and fix it!
+* Better representation of graphics layers and layer merging.
-* Flashing
+* Proper documentation maybe.
-* Reveal
+* Flashing and reveal
 * Write it in C or something.

 See also